 \section{Conclusion}

-Inspired by the idea from the pseudo-density matrix approach to define states via measurement correlations, the paper provides six possible definitions for spacetime states in continuous variables: the Gaussian characterisation, the Wigner function representation and the corresponding density matrix, the density matrix from position measurements with diagnolisation as well as the Wigner function from weak measurements.
+Inspired by the idea from the pseudo-density matrix approach to define states via measurement correlations, the paper provides six possible definitions for spacetime states in continuous variables: the Gaussian characterisation, the Wigner function representation and the corresponding density matrix, the density matrix from position measurements with diagnolisation as well as the Wigner function from weak measurements, by treating different instances of time as different modes.
 We also analyse properties, provide examples, and check whether they are desirable spacetime states by setting up criteria.
-In general, this approach should be equivalent to the other spacetime formulations mentioned in the introduction.
-Hopefully we want to use these spacetime states to extend continuous-variable quantum information science to the general spatio-temporal regime.
-Furthermore, it is the first step to reformulate quantum field theory via spacetime formulations by extending them from finite dimension non-relativistic quantum mechanics to infinite dimensions.
+In general, this approach should be closely related with the other spacetime formulations mentioned in the introduction.
+Hopefully we want to use this spacetime state to extend continuous-variable quantum information science to the general spatio-temporal regime.
+Furthermore, it is the first step to formulate quantum field theory under spacetime formulations by extending finite dimension non-relativistic quantum mechanics to infinite dimensions.
 It is also a small step towards the ultimate goal to formulate quantum gravity via a more even-handed treatment of space and time.